Hospice Care Providers: What You Need to Know

 Having the Conversation with Family

-Discussing hospice care with a loved one can be challenging due to the emotional weight of acknowledging end-of-life care.
+Discussing hospice care can be challenging due to its emotional weight and the sensitive nature of end-of-life decisions.

 Talking Points

-- Focus on the patient's comfort and quality of life.
+- Emphasize the focus on comfort and quality of life.

-- Highlight how hospice care aligns with their wishes and values.
+- Discuss how hospice care aligns with the patient's values and wishes.

 Common Objections